pow-auth/pow/README.md

 #### Pow.Plug

 This group will handle the plug connection.
 The configuration will be assigned to `conn.private[:pow_config]` and passed through the controller to the users' context module.
-The Plug module has methods to authenticate, create, update, and delete users, and will generate/renew the session automatically.
+The Plug module has functions to authenticate, create, update, and delete users, and will generate/renew the session automatically.

 #### Pow.Ecto